CeeblueTV/webrtc-client/README.md

 - [/examples/player.html](./examples/player.html) → Play a stream
 - [/examples/player-with-timed-metadata.html](./examples/player-with-timed-metadata.html) → Play a stream with timed metadata

-1. In your project directory, [if you have installed the simple-http package](/#requirements), execute the following command from the Terminal prompt by navigating to:
+1. In your project directory, if you have installed the [http-server package](#requirements), execute the following command from the Terminal prompt by navigating to:

     ```shell
     http-server . -p 8081
     ```

-2. Navigate to the specified address in your browser, making sure to replace any placeholders in the URL with the variables you have copied during the [stream setup](/#requirements) in the dashboard.
+2. Navigate to the specified address in your browser, making sure to replace any placeholders in the URL with the variables you have copied during the [stream setup](#requirements) in the dashboard.

     ```html
     http://localhost:8081/examples/streamer.html?host=<endpoint>&stream=<streamName>